Instructor teaching a class of students standing around a table

 • Provide Multiple Means of Action and Expression (the “how” of learning)

 These principles are also understood within UDL as approaches that, respectively, account for learning inquiries like “affective” (why?), “recognition” (what?), and “strategic” (how?).
 These spheres are flexible enough to modulate the level of challenge and positive experience in the classroom, providing for a dynamic curriculum to address comprehensive student needs.
-The National Center on Universal Design for Learning provides an extensive set of guidelines for implementation:
+The National Center on Universal Design for Learning provides an extensive set of guidelines for implementation.

 Instructors may choose to incorporate UDL for its strategies on inclusivity and access, and for its wide-ranging recommendations for revising and varying teaching approaches.
 UDL provides “a sufficiently flexible curriculum so that each learner can find the right balance of challenge and support” (Meyer et al., 2014).
 The approach has classically been understood to improve environments for learners with disabilities, but its principles apply more broadly for creating inclusive classroom settings.